 Colour vision can be tested with Ishihara plates.
 Deterioration may be significant but remember that 8% of men and 0.5% of women have congenital X-linked colour blindness.

 A small item, such as the top of a pen, may be used to test visual fields by confrontation.
-Sit about 50 cm away from the patient and ask them to keep their eyes fixed on your nose.
+Sit about 50 cm away from the patient and ask him/her to keep the eyes fixed on your nose.
 Hold the point half way between you and move it around, asking the patient to say when it disappears from view.
-If you also fix on the patient's nose, you can compare their response with yours, taking your own as normal.
+If you also fix on the patient's nose, you can compare the patient's response with yours, taking your own as normal.

 Plotting visual field defects by confrontation is very crude and, if an accurate picture is required, it is necessary to ask an optometrist to plot visual fields by perimetry.